 In this research study, we are exploring individuals’ experiences with undergoing in vitro fertilization (IVF).
 We are interested in how IVF relates to personal well being.

 Am I eligible?
 We are currently recruiting individuals who reside in North America who are above 18 years of age and are fluent in English.
+If you are planning an IVF cycle, or just started one, you may be eligible.

 A research assistant will respond to you if you are eligible.
 Please note that at this time we are collecting a small sample of individuals, and therefore will award participation on a first-come first-serve basis.